owncloud/docs/docs/antora-site-structure.md

                            └> index.adoc

 ```
 When doing a build of a content source (like the docs-client-ios-app) which is neccesary for testing purposes, any references to another content source or to docs will fail as the referenced content source is unknown.
 Those references will throw an error/warning.
-Even not the best approach, use .html references to any other source outside the working repo.
+Even if it is not the best approach, use .html references to any other source outside the working repo.

 ## Structure of Directories